coinrange/Hebe-Web/README.md

 This white paper and any other documents related to this white paper relate to the intended development and use of the RangeCoin network.
 They are for reference only and are subject to change.

-This white paper describes a project under development This white paper contains forward-looking statements based on RangeCoin's beliefs and certain assumptions and information provided by HebeBlock.
+This white paper describes a project under development This white paper contains forward-looking statements based on RangeCoin's beliefs and certain assumptions and information provided by RangeCoin.

 The RangeCoin network envisaged in this white paper is under development and is constantly being updated, including but not limited to key governance and technical features.
 RangeCoin involve and involve the development and use of experimental platforms (software) and technologies that may not achieve or achieve the goals set out in this white paper.